 CN: brief mention of difficult life circumstances including abuse & trauma, general discussion of mental illness.

-When I first saw this hashtag, I was about to turn 30, which is a big deal on its own, but 10 years before, the lead up to my 20th birthday had also been a big turning point in my life.
+When I first saw that hashtag, I was about to turn 30, which is a big deal on its own, but 10 years before, the lead up to my 20th birthday had also been a big turning point in my life.
 Things were feeling good and stable for the first time, maybe ever, I had a great birthday party with my good friends, I had hopes for the future.

 But then my lease ended and I moved into a studio apartment to live by myself for the first time, which worsened my mental health.
 My boss at work pressured me to quit, so I lost my job.
 My dysfunctional romantic relationship that had been on and off for about a year became dangerously abusive in ways that took me years to understand and much longer to recover from.
 The economy was crap, I had no job searching experience, and I ran out of money for rent before I could find a new job.
 I had to sell all my furniture, put most of my stuff into storage, and I lived with whatever friend would let me stay with them– six locations in three months.
 The generosity of my friends and the fact that I successfully left my abusive relationship were the only reasons I wasn’t homeless.

 Even after I found a job and a place of my own to live, things stayed survival oriented and chaotic for several more years: An eccentric landlady who communicated badly and had double standards for what she expected of me vs. herself; a brief but intense romantic relationship that thoroughly broke my heart when it ended; escaping the weird landlady and moving in with four people I didn’t know who were all somewhat dysfunctional and hard to interact with; losing my job and finding a new one that paid me illegally low wages and worked me so hard I had a nervous break down after five months.
 I turned 20 in 2009 and my life didn’t really stabilize until the end of 2011.